Effective Date: September 17, 2019

 - Information about your search queries;

-- Information about your computer and its operating system, internet connection, and internet protocol address, and the equipment you use to access the Site;
+- Information about your computer and its operating system, Internet connection, and IP address, and the equipment you use to access the Site;

-- Information about your geo-location and the statistics and information associated with the interaction between your browser or device and the Site; and
+- Information about your geolocation and the statistics and information associated with the interaction between your browser or device and the Site (e.g., browsing history); and

 - Information from Cookies (defined below) and your log data, including your clickstream data, web browser(s), referring and exiting webpages, or other source through which you accessed the Site, the pages you visit and the time spent on these pages, and other usage details.

 The automatically collected information is generally statistical, but may include Personal Information, and we may maintain it or associate it with Personal Information we collect in other ways or receive from third parties.
-We use this information to analyze trends, administer the Site, track users’ movements around the Sites, and gather demographic information about our user base as a whole.
-We do so in an effort to create a more efficient and usable Site, and to determine areas of the Sites or Services that could be improved to enhance the user experience.
+We use this information to analyze trends, administer the Site, track users’ movements around the Site, and gather demographic information about our user base as a whole.
+We do so in an effort to create a more efficient and usable Site, and to determine areas of the Site that could be improved to enhance the user experience.

 HOW WE USE PERSONAL INFORMATION